ensisoft/newsflash-plus/doc/README.txt

 Known Bugs:

-- Filter settings are not correctly applied if group is reloaded.
+- Using "Compressed headers" setting breaks refreshing the newsgroup listing.
+- Sometimes SSL connections stop working.
+Either restart or change to TCP.
+- Unrar progress bar doesn't always work.

 Known problems on Microsoft Windows XP:

-- If you install the application to path that has Unicode characters (for example Japanese, Chinese etc), Python will not work.
-  This is a limitation of Python not Newsflash Plus.

-- If you download to a path that has Unicode characters (for example Japanese, Chinese etc), automatic par2 repair and .rar extraction will not work.
+- If you download files to a path that has Unicode characters (for example Japanese, Chinese etc), automatic par2 repair and .rar extraction will not work.
 This is not a limitation of Newsflash Plus but a problem in the tools.